 What is Travel Evacuation Insurance?

-It is different from Medical Evacuation Insurance – this is coverage to get you to a suitable hospital if sick, and eventually home.
+It is different from Medical Evacuation Insurance – this is cover to get you to a suitable hospital if sick, and eventually home.

 Travel Evacuation Insurance – Policy Language